The Your Choice Award — Video Voting Is Open

 Maybe someone who goes that extra mile to help you out, or who has made a difference in your life, and should be recognised for that.
 We want to hear about them in your own words.

 Why?
 You might have heard of the Youth Work Excellence Awards: an event which celebrates the youth service and Wales' most dedicated youth workers.
-Well this year they are introducing a new category which is decided entirely by young people: the Your Choice Award.
+Well last year they introduced a new category which is decided entirely by young people: the Your Choice Award.

 Your Choice Award

 The idea is simple: who do you think deserves an award for their role in helping young people?
 Explain why in a 30 second video clip.
 In November we'll put all the videos up on the site and users can vote for their favourite with a simple mouse-click.
 The video with the most votes wins, and their nominee will be cordially invited to the grand ceremony to receive applause and a shiny trophy.

 "Who can I nominate?"